pytorch/xla/CONTRIBUTING.md

        [bazel remote build caching](https://github.com/pytorch/xla/blob/master/docs/source/contribute/bazel.md#remote-caching)
        for faster builds.

+1. Make sure VSCode discovers the `pytorch/xla` repo so that diff highlighting works (by default VSCode cannot discover it as it's nested inside the `pytorch` repo):

+    1. Go to File > Add Folder to Workspace..., and add the `pytorch/xla` folder.
+    1. In the repository list, you should now see 3 repos: `xla` (for `pytorch/xla`), `pytorch`, and `vision`.

-2. Open a new terminal window in VS Code.
+1. Open a new terminal window in VS Code.
 Since you are running as root in this container, mark the repository directories as safe.
 The commands below assume your workspace directory is `torch`, update the commands to use your workspace directory.